-You have not visited the most popular tourist attractions in India unless you visit the Hawa Mahal in Jaipur.
+Your tour is incomplete unless you visit the Hawa Mahal in Jaipur.
 Hawa Mahal, or the Palace of Winds, was more of a gallery than a monument.
 It was designed by Lal Chand Ustad as a gallery from where ladies of the royal household could watch the everyday life in the street, since at other times, they had to observe the purdah.
 Built in red and pink sandstone, it’s shaped like a crown as the ruler of Jaipur during that time, Maharaja Sawai Pratap Singh, was a big devotee of Lord Krishna.

-Know this fact.
-Hawa Mahal is the tallest building in the world without a proper foundation.
+Interesting Fact About Hawa Mahal, Jaipur: Hawa Mahal is the tallest building in the world without a proper foundation.
 It consists of 5 stories, but, without a proper foundation, leans at an angle of 87 degrees.

 What you should see.
 Look out for the intricate lattice work displayed on the tiny windows.